DavidCdeB/surf/README.md

 # Why I cannot progress with this solution

-If we just remove the blank lines on the `.dat` files and sort `x`- wise:
+If we just remove the blank lines on the `.dat` files and sort `y`- wise:

     sed '/^\s*$/d' 1__scatter_xyz.dat | grep -v "^#" | sort -k1 -n > 1__scatter_xyz_sort_y_wise.dat